National and international Nystagmus Awareness Day – 20 JUNE

 Awareness Day fundraisers

 Lockdown didn’t stop us!
 Don’t let it stop you!
 Especially not on Nystagmus Awareness Day!

 Why do we need Nystagmus Awareness Day?

 Here at the Nystagmus Network we raise awareness of the condition every single day of the year, because we believe that the more people who know about it the better.
 It means that adults and children who have nystagmus will get the help, support and services they need in education, employment, health, mobility and leisure and everyone affected will enjoy a better quality of life.

-Every pound you raise helps the Nystagmus Network support our research teams across the UK to investigate this hugely complex condition, to find better diagnosis, treatments and continue to work towards prevention and cure.
+Every pound you raise or donate helps the Nystagmus Network support our research teams across the UK to investigate this hugely complex condition, to find better diagnosis, treatments and continue to work towards prevention and cure.